vitessio/website/content/en/docs/16.0/reference/programs/vtctldclient/vtctldclient_GetTopologyPath.md

 ---
 ## vtctldclient GetTopologyPath

-Gets the file located at the specified path in the topology server.
+Gets the value associated with the particular path (key) in the topology server.

 ```
 vtctldclient GetTopologyPath <path>